hubverse-org/.github/.github/ISSUE_TEMPLATE/rename_org.md

 milestone: "org-rename"
 ---

-## :exclamation-mark: Please do not merge anything into main until the 19th June
+## :exclamation: Please do not merge anything into main until the 19th June

 - [ ] Create new branch called `to-hubverse` from latest dev branch (most likely related to the v3 schema PRs).
 (Make sure to pull first).
 If none exist, branch off from `main`.
 - [ ] Find and replace `Infectious-Disease-Modeling-Hubs` with `hubverse-org` throughout repo.